elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Added

 - Enable rook-ceph network polices by default for exoscale
+- Troubleshooting scripts for HNC
+- Tests for Groups RBAC
 ### Fixed

 - The update-ips script can now fetch Calico Wireguard IPs